-"Rolled-up" holiday pay is a system where no holiday pay is paid when a worker actually takes annual leave, but, instead, an additional amount of pay is added to their pay for periods of work.
+'Rolled-up' holiday pay is a system where no holiday pay is paid when a worker actually takes annual leave, but, instead, an additional amount of pay is added to their pay for periods of work.
 In other words, the additional pay represents a payment in lieu of holiday pay.
-In 2006, the ECJ ruled that the practice of rolled-up holiday pay was unlawful and that workers should be paid holiday pay at the time that the annual leave is taken.
-The UK Government did not amend the WTR in line with the ECJ's ruling, however, it updated non-statutory guidance to provide that rolled-up holiday was not permitted.
+In 2006, the CJEU in Robinson-Steele v RD Retail Services Ltd; Clarke v Frank Staddon Ltd; Caulfield and others v Hanson Clay Products Ltd [2006] IRLR 386 ruled that the practice of rolled-up holiday pay was unlawful and that workers should be paid holiday pay at the time that the annual leave is taken.
+The UK government did not amend the WTR in line with the CJEU's ruling, however, it updated non-statutory guidance to provide that rolled-up holiday was not permitted.

 The consultation proposes that rolled-up holiday pay be introduced as an option for all workers.
-Employers could choose between paying holiday pay when the worker takes the annual leave or "rolling up" holiday pay with wages and not paying anything during periods of annual leave.
+Employers could choose between paying holiday pay when the worker takes the annual leave or 'rolling up' holiday pay with wages and not paying anything during periods of annual leave.
 It is said that this system would make life simple for employers as the calculation of holiday pay would be a straightforward enhancement to every pay slip.
 The consultation proposes that the default enhancement rate is 12.07% of the worker's pay (which is the result of 5.6 weeks' annual leave divided by 46.4 working weeks of the year).